 Encouraging Physical Activity

 Having a fitness tracker is a far more convenient way to stay active for your loved one, as – aside from the exercise itself – it involves very minimal effort.
 The tracker does all the hard work for you, it suggests workouts, a lot include exercise programs and most keep track of your heart rate and let you know when you’re getting the best from your workout.

-Gyms can be extremely expensive, with some costing over £30 per month plus a joining fee, and that’s not considering the cost of petrol or public transport to get there if it’s not within walking distance.
+Gyms can be extremely expensive, with some costing over £30 per month plus a joining fee.
+That’s without considering the cost of petrol or public transport to get there if it’s not within walking distance.

 A fitness tracker incurs a onetime cost to buy the device, and then there are no further rental costs to cover it.
 Trackers that come with apps usually update through a connection to the internet so keep up to date with the latest workout trends and add different exercises regularly.
-We understand that your loved one may not have a huge disposable income, so a fitness tracker would be an excellent choice for them.
+Your loved one may not have disposable income, so a fitness tracker would be an excellent choice for them.

 The Careline Alarm